-Since 2001, Entertainment Cruise Productions has been the world leader in live jazz entertainment at sea, having produced 50 or more full ship charter jazz cruises all over the world, including The Jazz Cruise, The Smooth Jazz Cruise, North Sea Jazz Cruise, Playboy Jazz Cruise, The Signature Jazz Cruise and Dave Koz at Sea Cruise.
+Since 2001, Entertainment Cruise Productions has been the world leader in live jazz entertainment at sea, having produced nearly 70 full ship charter jazz cruises all over the world, including The Jazz Cruise, The Smooth Jazz Cruise, North Sea Jazz Cruise, Playboy Jazz Cruise, The Signature Jazz Cruise and Dave Koz at Sea Cruise.

 Over the years, we have had the opportunity to meet and work with two titans of the jazz world; Don Was, President of Blue Note Records, and Steven Bensusan, President of Blue Note Jazz Clubs.
 Though their companies are unrelated, they do share a common name and mission and will work with each other on special projects.